2013 Mercedes-Benz G-Class Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 According to auto journalists, the 2013 Mercedes-Benz G-Class' upright windshield and boxy design make the cabin fairly noisy, but they say that otherwise, everything is solidly constructed and built with premium materials.
-As with a few other vehicles in this class, the G-Class does not offer any optional features as they are all standard equipment.
+As with a few other vehicles in this class, the G-Class does not offer any optional features.

 - "What does feel natural is the military grade sounds throughout.
 The door locks sound like a shotgun blast.
 The doors themselves close with an authority that is normally reserved for Fort Knox." -- Jalopnik